Zeta One

 Zeta One, also known as The Love Slaves, Alien Women and The Love Factor, is a 1970 British comedy science fiction film directed by Michael Cort and starring James Robertson Justice, Charles Hawtrey and Dawn Addams.
 It was written by Cort and Alistair McKenzie, based on a comic strip short story in the magazine Zeta, and was produced by George Maynard and Tony Tenser for Tigon Films.

 Plot

 James Word is a spy for Section 5 who finds a secretary from the section waiting when he returns home.
-As they play strip poker, he tells about tailing Major Bourdon, who was conducting an investigation into the women from Angvia.
-The Angvians are led by Zeta, and are an all-women secret society.
-The Angvians regularly abducted other planet's women into their ranks where they were brainwashed to become operatives.
-Their next target is stripper Edwina "Ted" Strain and Section 5 uses her to set a trap for them.
-As Bourdon's men take several of the Angvian agents prisoner, a final confrontation between the various parties occurs at his estate.
+As they play strip poker, he tells her about tailing Major Bourdon, who was conducting an investigation into an all-female secret society from the planet Angvia (an anagram of ‘vagina’).
+The Angvians are led by Zeta.
+They regularly abduct other planets' women into their ranks and brainwash them to be Angvian operatives.
+The Angvians next target is stripper Edwina "Ted" Strain.
+Section 5 uses Strain to set a trap for the Angvians.
+After Bourdon's men take several of the Angvian agents prisoner, a final confrontation occurs at his estate.